itsmeannrie/Final_Project_ACP/README.md

    - Copy and paste the raw code to execute the program.

 ## 3. Using the Program
-3.1 Once launched, the program will prompt you to enter your name and guide you through a user authentication options.
+3.1 Once launched, the program greets the user with a welcoming message and presents them a user Authentication options.
 ```
 ╔════════════════════════════════════════════════════════════════════════════════╗